Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Hydrodynamic Evolution

 The three pericenter distances chosen span a reasonable range of encounter types: for $r_p/r_T=0.5$, the neutron star penetrates well into the stellar radius, while the $r_p/r_T=1$ case is a more classic tidal disruption.
 We do not simulate even more distant encounters where little mass is stripped and stable neutron star+main-sequence star binaries may form through tidal capture \citep[e.g.,][]{Fabian1975,Teukolsky_1977}, although these more distant encounters may well play an important role in the formation of binary MSPs \citep{Ye2022}.
 We discuss this further in Section \ref{sec:discussion}.

-In all simulations performed, the star is partially disrupted during the first pericenter passage, becomes bound to the neutron star (i.e., is tidally captured), and is ultimately disrupted fully after one or more additional passages.
-As expected, the time between the initial pericenter passage and full disruption of the star (shown as $\Delta t$ in column~9 of Table~\ref{table:sims}) increases with increasing $r_p/r_T$.
+In nearly all simulations performed, the star is partially disrupted during the first pericenter passage, becomes bound to the neutron star (i.e., is tidally captured), and is ultimately disrupted fully after one or more additional passages.
+The only exception is simulation~1, where the star is disrupted fully on the first pericenter passage due to the relatively high penetration depth of the encounter and relatively high mass ratio.
+As expected, the time between the initial pericenter passage and full disruption of the star (shown as $\Delta t$ in column~11 of Table~\ref{table:sims}) increases with increasing $r_p/r_T$.